Formatting poetry for ebooks is simple with the right tools

 We detect blockquotes based on the margin (the distance from the right and left side of the page).
 You don’t need to use any particular margin, but to include a blockquote in your text, just make that block narrower than the main body text.

 We can also sometimes recognize poetry formatting, as long as you place it within a blockquote.
 If you have a poem or song in your body text, make sure it’s tabbed in further than the body text, and there’s a chance we’ll catch it.

 There had to be a better way to retain line breaks when creating an ebook of poetry.

 I decided to do some digging around for articles and suggestions about formatting for a poetry book title.
-But most of the publishing advice I found involved editing .html and .css.
+But most of the publishing advice I found on Google and social media involved editing .html and modifying .css files.

 For those new to self-publishing, these are complex skills that are usually very difficult to master quickly.

 In the end, I found that the easiest, quickest and most flexible means of formatting a manuscript for poetry was to use two free software tools.
 One for Kindle and one for Draft2Digital.

 Let’s start with Kindle.